kyleerhabor/advance/README.md

 Advance is an image viewer that has a plethora of features.
 In particular:

-- **UI**

-  View all your images in a scrollable canvas, supporting customizations like margins and hiding the cursor when scrolling.
+- **UI:** View all your images in a scrollable canvas, supporting customizations like margins and hiding the cursor when scrolling.

-- **Bookmarking**

-  Bookmark specific images and filter them in the sidebar.
+- **Bookmarking:** Bookmark specific images and filter them in the sidebar.

-- **Live Text**

-  Select text and manipulate subjects in images.
+- **Live Text:** Select text and manipulate subjects in images.

-- **Folders**

-  Copy images to select folders with the same level of convenience as saving to Photos.
+- **Folders:** Copy images to select folders with the same level of convenience as saving to Photos.

-- **Search**

-  Configure a search engine to use when opening links in the default web browser, instead of just Safari.
+- **Search:** Configure a search engine to use when opening links in the default web browser, instead of just Safari.

-- **Performance**

-  Load thousands of images and let Advance handle the rest.[^1]
+- **Performance:** Load thousands of images and let Advance handle the rest.[^1]

 ## Installation